MiningMarsh/steamos-extensions/README.md

 This should allow bursty games to run at 20w, while keeping sustained loads at 15w to prevent overheating.

+This utility should not be used on any hardware except the steam deck!
+Most likely, it won't do anything, however, there is a small possibility that this daemon could set inappropriate TDP values for some other AMD SoC than the steam deck.

 ### steamos-extension-performance-tuning

 This extension applies various performance tuning changes.
 Additionally, it installs udev rules that will change the CPU governor, NVMe parameters, etc. when the system transitions from on AC power to off AC power and vice versa.
 When on AC power, everything is pinned to a maximum performance setting.
 When off AC power, settings are pinned to values that should give a good balance between performance and power savings.

 This extension changes some kernel command line parameters and will cause an additional reboot after updates are applied.
 When used together with disable-mitigations, only one additional reboot will occur, not two.

+This extension does not apply kernel command line performance tweaks on HoloISO if it is detected.
+The kernel parameters caused boot issues for this author, and have been set to only apply to SteamOS, where they function correctly.

 ### steamos-extension-update-btrfs

 If you use `steamos-btrfs`, this extension will automatically update it on a schedule.

+Don't use this extension with HoloISO. `steamos-btrfs` likely doesn't function correctly against HoloISO.

 ### steamos-extension-update-decky-loader

 If you use Decky Loader, this extension will automatically update it when an update is available.
 Be warned, it only supports the stable channel, and can't update plugins.
 Additionally, whenever an update occurs, the Steam client will restart, returning you to the main menu.
 Your game will still be running and accessible.

+Note that this extension cannot perform the initial Decky Loader install.
+The Decky Loader installation scripts do not appear to function for fresh installs when invoked directly from a root context.

+This extension only functions on HoloISO of the player's username is `deck`.

 ### steamos-extension-update-flatpak